StenAL/favicon-marquee/README.md

 FaviconMarquee can be customized by passing the following the properties to its constructor, although sensible defaults are provided:

-`text` - text to be displayed in the favicon.
-This can be any unicode character including emojis, cyrillic, hangul, etc.
+-   `text` - text to be displayed in the favicon.
+This can be any unicode characters including emojis, cyrillic, hangul, etc.
-`font` - font of the text.
+-   `font` - font of the text.
 This can be any valid CSS `font-family` value
-`color` - color of the text to be displayed.
+-   `color` - color of the text to be displayed.
 Can be any valid CSS `color` value
-`background` - color of the marquee's background.
+-   `background` - color of the marquee's background.
 Transparent by default.
 Can be any valid CSS `color` value
-`step` - specifies how many pixels the marquee scrolls each render.
-This can be used to speed up or slow down the text
+-   `step` - specifies how many pixels the marquee scrolls each render.
+This can be used to speed up or slow down the text's scrolling
-`size` - size of the canvas used to render the marquee's text.
+-   `size` - size of the canvas used to render the marquee's text.
 A larger size results in a more detailed picture but might cause performance issues
-`marginBottom` - the text rendered is displayed at the bottom of the favicon.
-This can optionally be used to add some margin to the bottom to center the text instead
+-   `marginBottom` - the text is rendered at the bottom of the favicon.
+This option can be used to add some margin to the bottom to center the text instead
+-   `background` - the background color of the text.
+Can be any valid CSS `color` value.

 These properties must be wrapped in an object before passing them to the constructor.

-Additionally, a number can be passed into the `start` to control how often (in ms) the marquee is re-rendered.
+Additionally, a number can be passed into the `start` method to control how often (in ms) the marquee is re-rendered.

 ```